 The shop staff order our stock and work hard to make and maintain our relationships with local suppliers.
 Using customer suggestions, historic sales information and our staff and volunteer expertise, we aim to stock the shop with produce you want to buy.
 We are always happy to hear your suggestions and can also offer bulk stock purchases to you.

 Why aren’t you all local and all organic?

-We aim to stock organic and non-organic, seasonal produce which is as local where possible whilst still maintaining a range of every day items.
-Our market research suggested customers wanted to have choice between organic and non-organic and be able to buy a range of fruit and veg that weren’t necessarily local and seasonal.
+We aim to stock organic and non-organic, seasonal produce which is as local where possible, whilst still maintaining a range of every day items.
+Upon opening Dig In, our market research suggested our community wanted to have choice between organic and non-organic and be able to buy a range of fruit and veg that weren’t necessarily local and seasonal.
 We’re yet to find a banana plantation in the UK but these (fair trade only) and the other non-seasonal items we do stock is to try and satisfy as wide a range of community customers as possible.
-We do aim to stock produce when it’s looking at its best, in season, and from as local as possible.
-If you come looking for raspberries outside of our lovely soft fruit months you will be disappointed – but as well as the transport miles to consider we don’t think they really taste as good as the real local thing at that special time of year.
+We do aim to stock produce when it’s looking at its best, in season, and which is as local as possible.
+If you come looking for raspberries outside of their Scottish growing season you will be disappointed – but as well as the transport miles to consider, we don’t think they really taste as good as the real local thing at that special time of year.

 Will we get a discount as shareholders?

 No, we will not be able to offer shareholders a discount.
 Our efforts are going into providing quality produce to all the community at a reasonable cost.
-Our volunteers do get a 10% discount in the shop.
+Our volunteers and staff members do get a 20% discount in the shop.